Welcome

 Newsletter of the German Consulate General Vancouver

-Dear readers of the Newsletter of the German Consulate General in Vancouver,
+Dear readers of the German Consulate's Newsletter,

 Marc Eichhorn